 About a month ago, we shared a workaround to enable Google search in Windows 10 taskbar search box.
 The workaround requires setting Google Chrome as the default web browser in Windows 10 and then installing a free extension.
+What if you use Firefox instead of Chrome?

 Make Google the default search in Windows 10 taskbar